vuejs/docs/src/guide/extras/reactivity-in-depth.md

 ### Immutable Data

-If you are implementing a undo / redo feature, you likely want to take a snapshot of the application's state on every user edit.
+If you are implementing an undo / redo feature, you likely want to take a snapshot of the application's state on every user edit.
 However, Vue's mutable reactivity system isn't best suited for this if the state tree is large, because serializing the entire state object on every update can be expensive in terms of both CPU and memory costs.

 [Immutable data structures](https://en.wikipedia.org/wiki/Persistent_data_structure) solve this by never mutating the state objects - instead, it creates new objects that share the same, unchanged parts with old ones.
 There are different ways of using immutable data in JavaScript, but we recommend using [Immer](https://immerjs.github.io/immer/) with Vue because it allows you to use immutable data while keeping the more ergonomic, mutable syntax.